okuchaiev/f-lm/README.md

 * state_size=2048 - LSTM state size
 * projected_size=512 - LSTM projection size
 * num_sampled=8192 - number of word target samples for IS objective during training
-* num_of_groups - if not 0, will use GLSTM cell with num_of_groups groups. dlayers must be None then.
+* num_of_groups - if not 0, will use G-LSTM cell with num_of_groups groups.
-* fact_size - if not None, FLSTM cell will be used with factorization size of fact size
+* fact_size - if not None, F-LSTM cell will be used with factorization size of fact size
 * fnon_linearity="none", experimental for now, use default

 ## Feedback
 Forked code and GLSTM/FLSTM cells: okuchaiev@nvidia.com
-Original code/pape: rafjoz@gmail.com
+Original code/paper: rafjoz@gmail.com